jometzg/database-chaos-nsg/README.md

 ## Cosmos subnet private endpoint policy

-This confiuration is really important.
+This configuration is really important.

-Private endpoints do not respect network security rules unless the private endpoint policy is set.
-What this means is that, unless this value is set, the NSG rules set, will be ignored by the private endpoint.
+**Private endpoints do not respect network security rules unless the private endpoint policy is set.
+What this means is that, unless this value is set, the NSG rules set, will be ignored by the private endpoint. **

 A sample is below:

 ![alt text](images/chaos-nsg-subnet-private-endpoint-policy.png "Subnet private endpoint policy")